Conductors: Sir Colin Davis

 See also In Memoriam Sir Colin: Je ne vous verrai plus by Christian Wasselin, in the French version of this page.

-All the pictures on this page have been scanned from original photos, concert programmes and recordings in our own collection.
+All the pictures on this page have been scanned from original photos, documents, concert programmes and recordings in our own collection.
 All rights of reproduction are reserved.

 1. Photos of Sir Colin